ThingSet/thingset.github.io/docs/spec/v0.6/appl_data_structure.md

 }
 ```

-The `_pub` path is used to configure the automatic publication of messages, so it doesn't hold normal data objects.
+The `_Pub` path is used to configure the automatic publication of messages, so it doesn't hold normal data objects.
 Such internal objects are prefixed with a `_`, similar to private functions in some programming languages.

 ### User interface processing